 This CertiPUR-US certification indicates that the foams in this mattress have been evaluated by third parties for the presence of unsafe levels of certain chemicals associated with VOC emissions and cleared inspection.

 Coupons, Trials, Warranties, and Shipping

 - Shipping - Free shipping and free returns are available in the USA and Canada.

 - Optional White-Glove Delivery - If you’d prefer for professional installation, the brand will arrange these details for you for an additional fee.
 With Covid-19 concerns, the company may not offer these services for a limited time.

 - Trial - You can try this product in your home for 100 nights to be sure it's your match.
 If it’s not, the company will come take it back for free.

 - Warranty - This product comes with a 10-year warranty.

 The name of Casper’s mattress game is versatility and its flagship mattress has definitely made its mark on the industry.
 Since it’s so accommodating to different sleepers, especially with Zoned Support™, there’s a great chance you’re going to love it.

-Most side sleepers will notice the classic pressure relief of memory foam in the second layer and find that the bed conforms nicely to their curves while keeping their spine in neutral alignment.
+Most side sleepers will notice the classic pressure relief of foams and find that the bed conforms nicely to their curves while keeping their spine in neutral alignment.
 Side sleepers often experience pressure in their hips and shoulders in this position because their weight is concentrated on a smaller area.

 If you’re exceptionally curvier or prefer a softer bed, you may consider looking at the Wave, Casper’s luxury brand that has an advanced support system and is scored for firmness at 4.5.